raspberrypilearning/weather-station-guide/software-setup.md

   `nano credentials.mysql`

 Change the password field to the password you chose during installation of MySQL.
 The double quotes `"` enclosing the values are important so take care not to remove them by mistake.

-  Press `Ctrl - O` then `Enter` to save and `Ctrl - X` to quit nano.
+Press **Ctrl + O** then **Enter** to save and **Ctrl + X** to quit nano.

 ## Automate updating of the database

 The main entry points for the code are `log_all_sensors.py` and `upload_to_oracle.py`.
-These will be called by a scheduling tool called [cron](http://en.wikipedia.org/wiki/Cron) to automatically take measurements.
-The measurements will be saved in the local MySQL database as well as uploaded to the Oracle Apex Database online ([if you registered](oracle.md)).
+These will be called by a scheduling tool called [cron](http://en.wikipedia.org/wiki/Cron) to take measurements automatically.
+The measurements will be saved in the local MySQL database as well as uploaded to the Oracle Apex Database online [if you registered](oracle.md).

-1. Enable cron to automatically start taking measurements, also known as *data logging mode*.
+You should enable cron to start taking measurements automatically.
+This is also known as **data logging mode**.

 `crontab < crontab.save`

 Your weather station is now live and recording data at timed intervals.

 You can disable data logging mode at any time by removing the crontab with the command below:

 `crontab -r`

 To enable data logging mode again use the command below:

 `crontab < ~/weather-station/crontab.save`

-Do not have data logging mode enabled while you're working through the lessons in the [scheme of work](https://github.com/raspberrypilearning/weather-station-sow).
+Please note that you should not have data logging mode enabled while you're working through the lessons in the [scheme of work](https://github.com/raspberrypilearning/weather-station-sow).

 ### Manually trigger a measurement